Who We Are:

 Michael F. Sabitoni

-Business Manager: Michael F. Sabitoni / msabitoni@local271.org
+International General Secretary-Treasurer: Michael F. Sabitoni / msabitoni@local271.org

-Field Representatives: Joseph Vitullo, Jr. / jvitullo@local271.org
+Field Representatives: Frederick Pilkington / fpilkington@local271.org

-Frederick Pilkington / fpilkington@local271.org
+Ray Johnson / rjohnson@local271.org

 Laborers’ International Union of North America Construction Craft Laborers build essential infrastructure such as roads, bridges and tunnels.
 In addition, they construct industrial, commercial, and residential buildings.
 Laborers have historically been involved in the construction and maintenance of natural gas, fossil fuel, and nuclear power plants.
 Laborers are at the forefront of sustainable energy projects such as solar and wind farms, as well as geothermal heating and cooling systems.
 They also perform environmental remediation work and other tasks including underground utility work, concrete placement, site preparation, demolition, and clean-up activities.
 They also must be proficient in the operation of a wide variety of pneumatic tools.